Dilberovicka31/WEATHER-FORECAST/README.md

 * Current temperature
 * Humidity
 * Wind Speed
-* UV index- with appropriate color for the index based on the value
+* UV index- with appropriate color that indicates whether the conditions are favorable, moderate or severe

 For 5 day forecast you get the following:
 * Date
 * Temperature
 * Humidity

 All data is saved to the localStorage, and the last searched city is displayed in the search history.
+If the user clicks on the previously searched city, then he is presented with the current and future condition for that city.